KumarSiddharth03/Langraph.js-MongoDB-/README.md

 5. User inputs are processed through the LangGraph agent, generating appropriate responses and updating the conversation state.
 6. Conversation data is persisted in MongoDB Atlas, allowing for continuity across sessions.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.